Adldap2/Adldap2-Laravel/readme.md

 #### Windows Authentication (SSO) Middleware

-> **Note**: This feature was introduced in `v1.4.3`.
-You will need to re-publish the Adldap Auth configuration file to receive this option.

 > **Requirements**: This feature assumes that you have enabled `Windows Authentication` in IIS, or have enabled it in some other means with Apache.
 Adldap does not set this up for you.
 To enable Windows Authentication, visit: https://www.iis.net/configreference/system.webserver/security/authentication/windowsauthentication/providers/add